Scroll down for links to other posts in this series.

 Unfortunately, there’s a steep learning curve to GMP.
 In fact, this is the message you’ll see when you first launch the program:

 The user guide by Jim Sipe and Kathy “PK” Thompson is a fabulous resource, but it’s 300 pages long (at last count).
 That’s a bit intimidating to someone first learning to use the program.
-I’ve been using GMP since it’s alpha-testing days, and I published a previous version of this tutorial series in the Facebook group Genetic Genealogy Tips & Techniques.
+I’ve been using GMP since it’s alpha-testing days, and I published a previous version of this tutorial series in a Facebook group.
 With the recent release of a new version of GMP, I decided to revise the “getting started” series here on my blog.
 Hopefully, I can help you get up and running with GMP as quickly and painlessly as possible.